jsmarier-courses/midterm-project-DanaElkaterji/mpad2003_midterm_DanaElkaterji.md

 **Including a screen capture of my pivot table:**

 ![](piviottableforstatesandchannel.png)<br>
-*Figure 6: This pivot table shows relation between channel and states of requst under Garbage and Recycling type*
+*Figure 7: This pivot table shows relation between channel and states of requst under Garbage and Recycling type*

 **This section should also include a screen capture of your exploratory chart, like so:**

 ![](chartforrelationofchannelandstates.png)<br>
-*Figure 3: This exploratory chart shows elation between channel and states of requst under Garbage and Recycling type*
+*Figure 8: This exploratory chart shows elation between channel and states of requst under Garbage and Recycling type*

 ## 4. Potential Story

-Insert text here.
+This story aims to uncover why digital service channels for Garbage and Recycling, such as email and data submissions, often experience longer delays compared to in-person channels like Counter and Walk-in services.
+Understanding the reasons behind these delays could reveal if they affect customer satisfaction or environmental outcomes, as faster service can potentially reduce issues like waste buildup.
+To gain a comprehensive understanding, I would need access to customer feedback, reviews, and data from individual service request IDs across channels.
+This data would allow me to evaluate response times for digital versus in-person channels and measure customer satisfaction levels for each.
+Insights from this analysis could help determine whether delays in digital channels are justified or if they signal inefficiencies.
+I plan to interview two groups to gather varied perspectives.
+First, customers who experienced delays with digital requests can share how these affected their satisfaction and perceptions of the service.
+Second, front-line staff handling requests can provide insights into operational challenges that might contribute to these delays.
+Additionally, a Global News article from 2023, which discusses delays at Service Canada locations, offers useful context on how service delays impact public perception and satisfaction.
+Another valuable resource is the City of Toronto’s 311 Online Service Requests page for Waste Collection, Bins, and Litter.
+This page provides detailed descriptions of waste management services and potential obstacles for digital request processing, helping to identify possible setbacks across different service channels.

 ## 5. Conclusion